akshita2016/MEDIX/README.md

 Aditi

 ✅ Contributions

 🟢 Akshita
-Worked on the home page, info page and cart

-focused on conflict solving
+- Designed and developed the Home, Info, and Cart pages with a focus on clean UI and seamless navigation.

+- Built an intuitive, user-friendly chatbot to assist users with queries and support in real time.

+- Resolved merge conflicts and ensured smooth team collaboration.

-Managed GitHub repository and project milestones
+- Managed the GitHub repository, tracked project milestones effectively to maintain progress.

 🟣 Anshika
-Developed, styled and added dynamic to the sign in, login, tricity, chandigarh, panchkula page
+- Developed, styled and added dynamic to the sign in, login, tricity, chandigarh, panchkula page .

-Focused on responsive design and dynamics of the code
+- Focused on responsive design and dynamics of the code.

-Ensured intuitive UI for better user experience
+- Ensured intuitive UI for better user experience.

 🔵 Aishwin
-Developed the front end of labtest, review and about  page

-Worked on the comparison feature and integrated it with the UI

-focused on conflict solving
+- Designed and developed the front-end for the Lab Test, Review, and About pages, ensuring a cohesive and user-centric interface.

+- Built and seamlessly integrated the comparison feature into the UI, enabling users to make informed choices through clear visual comparisons.

+- Resolved merge conflicts .

 🟡 Aditi
-Contributed to the front-end of medicine details, mohali pharmacy
+- Contributed to the front-end of medicine details, mohali pharmacy.

-Worked on the search and filtering functions
+- Implemented advanced search and filtering functionality to enhance product discoverability and user convenience.

-Helped in testing and debugging for quality assurance
+- Actively participated in testing and debugging, contributing to the stability and overall quality assurance of the application.

 🙌 Thank You
 We appreciate your time and feedback.